Credits

 Action credits

 Action credits are a fixed amount charged per tool action, regardless of response length.
-Tools are grouped into two tiers:
+Tools are grouped into 3 tiers:

 Sub-agent costs